 I am Lewis Richmond, Buddhist teacher, musician, and author of four published books including the recently published AGING AS A SPIRITUAL PRACTICE: A CONTEMPLATIVE GUIDE TO GROWING OLDER AND WISER (Gotham Books, a division of Penguin USA, January 2012).

 I am the co-founder and composer for THE MELANTHIUM ENSEMBLE.
-This new contemporary classical ensemble (Violin, Trumpet, Piano, String Bass) has been performing its unique blend of all-original “chamber fusion” music for nearly two years now.
+This new contemporary classical ensemble (Violin, Trumpet, Piano, String Bass, Percussion) has been performing its unique blend of all-original “chamber fusion” music for nearly three years now.
 Check out our Melanthium website.
 “Fabulous music!” said one listener.
 “Colorful and intriguing music!” said another.
 As our website explains, aside from selected live performance venues, Melanthium is specializing in film soundtrack.
 We have a few projects in the hopper.
 Stay tuned!

 My latest book, AGING AS A SPIRITUAL PRACTICE: A CONTEMPLATIVE GUIDE TO GROWING OLDER AND WISER, applies traditional Buddhist teaching and contemplative practice to the timely issue of how to find contentment and wisdom throughout the aging process.
 Here is an excerpt from the book jacket: